pramodkumarkarn/hugo-pk/content/blog/introduction-to-nonviolent-communication-nvc/index.md

       link: https://www.flickr.com/photos/dermoidhome/5918714768/in/photolist-deddMV-qidLHK-a21XGm-nBPf7d-o49egX-qb9pCE-pgGiJM-pW2Xsv-pW1MpP-rsk2r3-rsiuMt-JHn6Z4-25Ag2yW-a4y65Q-q4btUq-265GVcf-rcxdT4-addnH7-owe9b6-qr7YrL-8D8uSj-FvWqxf-Awdxbh-cGUTsd-5XRnAj-bkAgg2-8PbAzy-cSJ1Uf-aoRLsc-aoUvkb-9aWM2R-4eybMh-8V4YG3-24BakEs-qyjM7N-3okHZD-4N5Fd-qkJKEk-6cwKyr-383RjT-eJtFcJ-6KTa9p-4fEjXA-rjmTEN-9Gs37o-8DiTgM-mwDgBn-dT4oFX-38aKmb-8Xtsu7
 ---

 **Nonviolent Communication** or NVC is a vast and nuanced area of study but the basic concepts can be grasped and applied almost immediately.
-I recently gave a short training session to a few  colleagues and promised to write up short post introducing it.
+I recently gave a short training session to a few  colleagues and promised to write up a short introduction.

 ## What is Nonviolent Communication?
-The founder of NVC, [Marshall Rosenberg](https://en.wikipedia.org/wiki/Marshall_Rosenberg), <a href="https://www.youtube.com/watch?v=O4tUVqsjQ2I&t=51" target="_blank">didn't like</a> the name "Nonviolent Communication" for the same reason [Ghandi](https://en.wikipedia.org/wiki/Mahatma_Gandhi) didn't like the term "nonviolent": it described what something _isn't_ instead of what it _is_.
-NVC has a very simple purpose:
+[Marshall Rosenberg](https://en.wikipedia.org/wiki/Marshall_Rosenberg), the founder of NVC, <a href="https://www.youtube.com/watch?v=O4tUVqsjQ2I&t=51" target="_blank">didn't like the name</a> "Nonviolent Communication" for the same reason [Ghandi](https://en.wikipedia.org/wiki/Mahatma_Gandhi) didn't like the term "nonviolent": it describes what something _isn't_ instead of what it _is_.
+Nevertheless, the name has stuck.
+NVC has one very simple purpose:

 > ### Nonviolent Communication connects us to the feelings and needs within ourselves and others.

 ## Why is it great?
-This provides several benefits allowing us to:
+NVC provides several benefits allowing us to:

 * Resolve conflict in many forms and in various areas of our lives
 * Enjoy deeper, more productive relationships
 * Take ownership our _feelings_ and _actions_
 * Stay conscious of _choice_ in every moment

-Professionally, Nonviolent Communication has the benefit of making teams much more effective and more pleasant to work in. :smile:
+Professionally, Nonviolent Communication has the added sbenefit of making teams much more effective and more pleasant to work in. :smile:

 {{<wide_pic steps Resize "800x">}}